praneethventure/blog/README.md

-# Task 2 - Simple PHP Blog (CRUD + Auth)
+# Advanced PHP Blog (Roles, Auth, CRUD, Search, Pagination)

-This task implements a basic blog system using PHP and MySQL.
-It supports user registration, login, and CRUD operations for blog posts.
+This task implements a feature-rich blog system using PHP and MySQL, with user roles and advanced CRUD functionality.

 ## Features

 - User registration and login with password hashing
+- Session-based authentication
+- Role-based access control:
+  - **Admin**: Can edit and delete any post
+  - **Editor**: Can only edit posts
 - Create, read, update, and delete blog posts
-- Simple session-based authentication
+- Search posts by title or content
+- Pagination (5 posts per page)
+- Bootstrap 5 UI

 ## Setup